 Moms of boys understand.
 When your kids are little, you think you’ll never survive the sticky hands, typhoon-force energy, and non-stop “getting into things.”
 I won’t even go into the teenage years.
 But then, in what seems an instant, your boys are men.
 And with that comes another phase.
 As a Mom you’re doing less, but observing more.
 Watching my grown sons over the past few years, I’ve learned the following…

 They’re still fast – To this day, I can’t sit easily in the passenger seat when my oldest drives.
 Yes, Patrick’s 26, and a good, experienced driver.
 He’s driven everywhere, including cross-country.

-He’s just a little…”speedy” for my taste.
-I must still have “P.T.S.D.” from teaching him to navigate our narrow, curvy Connecticut roads so long ago.
+He’s just still a little…”speedy” for my taste.
+No doubt, I have “P.T.S.D.” from teaching him to navigate our narrow, curvy Connecticut roads so long ago.
 To this day, I’m still clutching his armrest as we zoom along, a frozen smile on my face.

 They’re tough— I know I’m stating the obvious, but males are different.
 My youngest Paul works in a professional kitchen, where he does an assortment of tasks, many physically demanding.
 Most women would have a rough time, to say the least.
 I’d be taken out on a gurney.

 Paul comes home each day, muscles tired and achy.
 And I’m filled with admiration.
 I see how you have to be strong to be a man, not just physically, but mentally too.

 They do things that make you happy – I’m blessed with a chef and a musician.
-Once in a great while, the stars align (usually on a Sunday afternoon) and Paul cooks while Patrick sings and plays one of hundreds of songs he knows on his guitar.
+Once in a great while, the stars align (sometimes on a Sunday afternoon) and Paul cooks while Patrick sings and plays one of hundreds of songs he knows on his guitar.

 Ahh… the sounds of chicken cutlets sizzling (and I’m not doing it) along with Bob Dylan.
 I took it for granted when they both lived at home.
 I don’t anymore.